-The Santa Cruz County Complete Streets Program includes policy guidance and tools for making streets safer, comfortable and convenient from all roadway users.
+The Santa Cruz County Complete Streets Program includes policy guidance and tools for making streets safer, comfortable and convenient for all roadway users.
 Key elements of the Complete Streets Program include the Monterey Bay Area Complete Streets Guidebook, public education and training, and framework for evaluating the economic impacts of complete street investments

 Economics of Complete Streets

-An important question to ask is: “are the benefits greater than the cost, are complete streets a good investment?”
+An important question to ask is: “are the benefits greater than the cost; are complete streets a good investment?”
 The economic framework (located in the appendix of the Monterey Bay Area Complete Streets Guidebook) is designed to answer this question by categorizing potential effects of both direct and non-direct transportation impacts on investments, business activity, property values, and government fiscal health.
 Take a look at the economics of complete streets key findings or the entire White Paper on Economics of Complete Streets.

 Complete Streets Training